 MERIAH DOTY TREVIÑO

 Hi!
 I’m Meriah.
 I've delivered exceptional content design and editorial to some of the world's largest digital media brands.
-My love of clarity and concision brings joy and ease to user journeys.
+I bring joy and ease to user journeys.

 I bring your UI to life.

-Brands for which I have written, edited, content designed, created style guides and other editorial:
+Brands for which I have written, edited, content designed, and created style guides:

 Retrofit guides with deep links to Facebook activity log from Privacy Center (2022)